Ben Salah Mosque: Historical background

 Details of the mosque's foundation and construction are not entirely clear.
-An inscription on the monument itself states that construction of the minaret began in August 1321.
-According to historian Ibn al-Muwaqqit, the construction of the mosque may have begun in 1318-1319.
-This chronology (i.e. construction in 1318-1321) is the most plausible and would mean that the mosque was built under the reign of Marinid Sultan Abu Sa'id Uthman (ruled 1310-1331), who also built some of the madrassas in Fez (e.g. the Madrassa al-'Attarin).
+An inscription on the monument itself states that construction of the minaret began in August 1321 but does not mention a patron.
+The historical writer Ibn al-Muwaqqit attributes the construction to sultan Abu al-Hasan but, contradictingly, mentions 1318–1319 as the date of construction.
+Historian Gaston Deverdun concludes that a chronology of construction between 1318 and 1321 is the most plausible, meaning that the mosque was built under the reign of the Marinid sultan Abu Sa'id Uthman.
+As no sultan's name is mentioned in the foundation inscription, Deverdun also states that the construction was likely commissioned by a private patron.

 The mosque is named after a local saint, Muhammad ben Salah (or Ibn Salih) to whom it is dedicated and around whose tomb it was built.
 Little is recorded about this figure, however, other than that folklore claims he was a simple butcher with the gift of foresight.

-A madrasa was built next to the mosque by the Alaouite sultan Moulay Rashid around 1669-1671.
+A madrasa was built next to the mosque by the Alawi sultan Moulay Rashid around 1669-1671.
 As of 2012, there were plans to convert the madrasa into a museum displaying religious objects from the city's heritage, such as minbars and manuscripts.